mlava/better-tasks/README.md

 Bring true task management to Roam Research!

-This extension automatically recognises and manages TODO items that match defined repeat patterns and/or date attributes, optionally generating the next instance when a repeating Better Task is completed.
+Better Tasks automatically recognises and manages TODO items that match defined repeat patterns and/or date attributes, optionally generating the next instance when a repeating Better Task is completed.

 **Note:**
 Better Tasks is in active development.
 Please let me know of any bugs or unexpected behaviours in Slack  - https://app.slack.com/client/TNEAEL9QW/